DineshrajAnandan/api-document-server/README.md

   - `operationId` - operation id of the request that is a preRequisite
   - `valueExpression` - the expression that is used to get value from preRequisite request for the placeholder please take a look at example JSON for better understanding [Sample JSON documents](#sample-json-documents).

+### Running in different PORT

+Currently, the default port for the application runs in `8001`.
+To modify it, we can set the node environment `PORT` to the desired port number.

 ### Sample JSON documents